Why Businesses Have Got it All Wrong About Building Mobile Apps?

 An app can be built on this platform just by dragging and dropping – it requires no technical expertise or coding to build an app on Axonator.

-Many companies use Axonator to build workflows and automate their processes.
+Many companies use Axonator workflow software to build workflows and automate their processes.

 They have been able to assign tasks directly, send notifications, set up appointments, generate reports, send emails, etc. using simple mobile apps.